LPardue/h2-grows-a-beard/draft-pardue-httpbis-h2-plus-plus.md

 intermediary also changes the request target.
 This replaces any existing Host field to avoid potential vulnerabilities in HTTP routing.

-: An intermediary that forwards a request over HTTP/2 MAY retain any Host header field.
+: An intermediary that forwards a request over HTTP/2 Plus Plus MAY retain any Host header field.

 : Note that request targets for CONNECT or asterisk-form OPTIONS requests never include authority information; see {{Sections 7.1 and 7.2 of RFC9110}}.